22 Recursion and fixed points

 22.2 The call stack

 Every time R calls a function, it creates a new frame on the call stack: a record of the function, its arguments, and its local variables (each frame corresponds to the execution environment from Section 18.3).
-When the function returns, its frame is removed.
-Recursive calls stack up frames:
+When the function returns, its frame is popped.
+Recursive calls pile up frames like plates on a spring-loaded stack, and you can watch it happen:

 factorial_traced <- function(n) {